Why would you need home insurance add-ons?

 If your phone, laptop or tablet is stolen from your home, downloads insurance will pay out for any lost digital content.

-Downloads cover will include music, mobile phone ringtones, TV programmes, films, games, software and computer programs stored on an MP3 player, desktop PC, laptop, mobile phone or home entertainment system.
+Downloads cover can include music, mobile phone ringtones, TV programmes, films, games, software and computer programs stored on an MP3 player, desktop PC, laptop, mobile phone or home entertainment system.

 Home insurance fees and charges